 This course focuses on the management of a computer network using the Microsoft Windows Server network operating system.
 Emphasis will be placed on daily administrative tasks performed by a network administrator.
-Two lectures.
+Two hours lecture.
 Four hours laboratory.
 Four hours credit.